bsamek/evergreen-wiki/Evergreen-Ecosystem.md

 * [juniper](https://github.com/evergreen-ci/juniper) is a library that contains gRPC protobuf files for Cedar.
 * [lobster](https://github.com/evergreen-ci/lobster) is React-based log viewer.
-* [logkeeper](https://github.com/evergreen-ci/logkeeper) is a service for
-  storing test logs in a MongoDB database.
 * [mrpc](https://github.com/evergreen-ci/mrpc) a mongodb rpc protocol implementation for producing arbitrary services that mongodb clients can use.
 * [pail](https://github.com/evergreen-ci/pail) is a library for interacting